mdgriffith/mechanical-elephant-hakyll/thoughts/2015-08-10-the-pratical-benefits-of-haskell-typesystem.markdown

 Is there a learning curve?
 Yes, just like anything new.
 You’re going to have to think differently.
 You may even have to suspend your intuition a bit, because it’s going to change.
 But I believe the benefits are enormous and it doesn’t take very long if you’re actually serious about it.

-What about all those freaky words like Monoid, Monad, and Applicative?
+What about all those freaky words like _Monoid_, _Monad_, and _Applicative_?
 I will tell you this: those words are making a false promise to you.
 They promise that they will be hard.
 They promise that they will be harder than what you’ve already dealt with in other languages.

 They are not.
 In fact, when you learn them you will most likely be underwhelmed at how straightforward they are.
 I might even go so far as to say the hardest part about them is getting over the word.

+Your best approach to learning them is to just start using them.
+Explanations of their abstract nature will probably throw you in the beginning.

+Do some IO.
+[Write a parser](https://www.youtube.com/watch?v=r_Enynu_TV0) using the parsec library.
+Chain together a bunch of functions [that return 'Maybe'](http://learnyouahaskell.com/a-fistful-of-monads).

+Once you start to write this code and see the similarities, you'll begin to understand that these patterns are _very_ interesting and useful.

+Then you may be tempted to write a Monad tutorial like I did in a previous version of this article.
+You should probably avoid that.

 # So, give Haskell a try!
   * Use <a href="http://www.haskellforall.com/2015/01/use-haskell-for-shell-scripting.html">turtle</a> for type-safe shell scripting in Haskell.
 If you have huge shell scripts, the type-safe part turns out to be very useful in maintaining them.